akash-verma16/CSE_BUBBLE/README.md

 # CSE_BUBBLE
-Developed a Verilog HDL processor CSEBUBBLE in accordance with the MIPS-32 Instruction Set Architecture(ISA)
+Developed a Verilog HDL processor CSE_BUBBLE in accordance with the MIPS-32 Instruction Set Architecture(ISA)